jshiell/checkstyle-idea/README.md

 the project website on [GitHub](https://github.com/jshiell/checkstyle-idea/).

+## I need debug information!

+The debug logging of the plugin is arcane and not particularly well done, for which I can only thank myself.
+However, if such context is needed then it can be seen by using IDEA's **Help** -> **Debug Log Settings...** and adding:

+    #org.infernus.idea.checkstyle

 ## Acknowledgements

 This plug-in owes its existence to both the style-overlords at work mandating compliance with a CheckStyle